 The pilgrim’s route:

-For those interested in the religious significance of the mine, special group tours can be arranged with a minimum of 20 people that will take you through the underground “God Bless” Pilgrims’ Route.
-This route leads through the excavations of the Tourist Route and the Salt works Museum.
+For those interested in the religious significance of the mine, special group tours can be arranged with a minimum of 20 people.
+This route will take you through the underground “God Bless” Pilgrims’ Route.
 At the end there is also a chance to partake in mass with any accompanying priest.

-Ticket prices (for foreigners): Adult 94 Zt Children Zt Minimum of 20 per group, smaller groups can be arranged by paying the minimum 20 person cost.
+Ticket prices (for foreigners): Adult 94 Zt.
+Minimum of 20 per group, smaller groups can be arranged by paying the minimum 20 person cost.

-The graduation tower measures 7,500 square meters of surface area as well as a 22-meter high observation tower from which one can admire the panorama of the park and mine shafts.
+The graduation tower measures 7,500 square meters of surface area as well as a 22-meter high observation tower from which you can admire the panorama of the park and mine shafts.

 The Tower holds many therapeutic properties which can help cleanse the respiratory tract.
 This treatment may be especially beneficial to those suffering with respiratory conditions.
-If you want to visit the tower then I recommend visiting the salt mine independently as most group tours will not have time to visit the tower as well.
+If you want to visit the tower then I recommend visiting the salt mine independently.
+Most group tours will not have time to visit the tower as well.

 Ticket prices (for foreigners):

 For those who have purchased mine tickets: Adult 6 Zt Children 4 Zt